Cesar Chavez: Expanding beyond California: 1972

-At the AFL-CIO's request, Chavez had suspended the Salinas lettuce boycott, but prepared to relaunch it eight months later as the growers had only conceded to one of their demands.
+At the AFL-CIO's request, Chavez had suspended the Salinas lettuce boycott, but prepared to relaunch it eight months later as the growers had conceded to only one of their demands.
 Tensions grew between the UFW and AFL-CIO, with the latter's president George Meany concerned that if the UFW broke the law by extending its boycott to cover supermarket chains then the AFL-CIO could be held liable.
 As a result, Chavez formally requested a charter so that the UFW could become an independently chartered union separate from the AFL-CIO; he was loath to do so as it meant losing the AFL-CIO's subsidy.

 While Chavez had been focusing on Salinas, his brother Richard had been tasked with overseeing the UFW's activities in Delano.
 In early 1972, Richard visited Chavez and confronted him about the problems in Delano, telling him that the union was losing support among farmworkers and that they were in danger of losing the contracts when they came up for renewal.
 In Richard's opinion, Chavez was losing touch with the union's membership.
-There was anger that members were expected to pay monthly dues to the union when their work was usually seasonal; there was also frustration at the union's $1-a-week voluntary fund to support the Salinas strikers.
+There was anger that members were expected to pay monthly dues to the union when their work was usually seasonal.
+There was also frustration at the union's $1-a-week voluntary fund to support the Salinas strikers.

 Part of the membership thought that Chavez's new isolation at La Paz was leading him to take decisions unpopular with the farmworkers.
-There were concerns about the inept and inexperienced volunteers, mostly English-speaking European-Americans, who were running the UFW's hiring halls; growers were complaining that these volunteers were often hostile and uncooperative.
+There were concerns about the inept and inexperienced volunteers, mostly English-speaking European-Americans, who were running the UFW's hiring halls.
+Growers were complaining that these volunteers were often hostile and uncooperative.
 Union branches had been ordering members to miss work to engage in political rallies and Salinas picket lines, further angering growers.
 Chavez responded to these criticisms by reassigning his brother away from Delano.
 In late 1972, Richard and Huerta, his partner at the time, briefly left the UFW in frustration with Chavez's leadership.
 Other senior members continued to warn Chavez about the same issues that Richard did, but Chavez dismissed their concerns as grower propaganda.